Alan-Cha/autoX-article/README.md

 ##### Discussion

-You can continue to modify the trigger labels of the `httpbin` deployment to trigger new experiments.
-For example, you can continue to bump the `app.kubernetes.io/version` label to trigger the HTTP SLO validation test.
-Now it is easy to know if your app meets basic HTTP performance requirements.
+You can continue to modify the trigger labels of the `httpbin` deployment to start new experiments.
+For example, you can continue to bump the `app.kubernetes.io/version` label to start a new HTTP SLO validation test.
+In practice, updates to your trigger resource should be accompanied by changes to its trigger labels.

 It is possible to use AutoX to conduct more complex experiments.
-Iter8 experiments are composed from discrete tasks so you can design an experiment that best fits your use case.
-For example, instead of using the `httpbin` task, you can use `abn` task in order to run an A/B/n experiment.
+Iter8 experiments are composed from [discrete tasks](https://iter8.tools/0.13/user-guide/tasks/abnmetrics/) so you can design an experiment that best fits your use case.
+For example, instead of using the `httpbin` task, you can use `grpc` task in order to run an GRPC SLO validation test, or you can add a `slack` task so that your experiment result will be posted on Slack upon completion.
 You can also run experiments that are not from Iter8.
-For example, there is also a experiment chart for a Litmus Chaos chaos experiment.
-Lastly, you can supply multiple experiments charts so AutoX will deploy a suite of experiments to run whenever you update your trigger resource.
+For example, there is an experiment chart for a Litmus Chaos chaos experiment on Iter8 hub.
+Lastly, you can supply multiple experiments charts so AutoX will start a suite of experiments that will run whenever you update your trigger resources.

-Note that if you delete the AutoX label or if you delete the `httpbin` development, then AutoX will also delete the respective experiments.

-### Other variations

-A/B(/n) experiment?

-With chaos injection test?
-Multiple tests?

-### Next steps

-Now that you have tried out AutoX, try it out on your own apps!

 ### Takeaways

-AutoX, auto experimentation, is a powerful new feature of Iter8 that can let you automatically run performance tests on your Kubernetes apps and ML-models.
+AutoX, auto experimentation, is a powerful new feature of Iter8 that can let you automatically run performance tests on your Kubernetes services.
+Setting AutoX is straightforward and just requires specifying a trigger and the experiments you want to run.
+As you continue to iterate upon your services, you can get the latest performance statistics the moment they are updated, making testing a seamless operation.

 After trying out the tutorial, consider trying it out on your own services.
+Please see the [Iter8 documentation](https://iter8.tools) for more information about AutoX, experiments, tasks, and much more!
 If you need any help, you can find us on [Slack](https://join.slack.com/t/iter8-tools/shared_invite/zt-awl2se8i-L0pZCpuHntpPejxzLicbmw) where we are happy to answer any questions.